Cheng Ho Cruises appear to be permanently closed as of my last check

 Perhaps his greatest achievement, and one that marks him out in history, is that he gave assistance to people in other regions irrespective of whether they were Muslim, Buddhist, Taoist or Hindu.

-The Cheng Ho Cruise is a fitting way to embed some understanding of this talented mariner and leader in the memories you take home with you of Singapore.
+The Cheng Ho Cruise seemed a fitting way to embed some understanding of the talented mariner and leader Zheng He in the memories of Singapore I brought home .